 Customers are welcome to provide comments on our services.
 If customer has a complaint, a dedicated customer service team is responsible for handling the complaint.
 The complaint will be investigated by various management personnel.
 All complaint cases will be reported to senior management for review and approval.
-Remedial measures will be implemented to reduce the chance of re-occurrence of the same kind of compliant in the future.
+Proper inspection on individual cases will be conducted and remedial measures will be implemented to reduce the chance of re-occurrence of the same kind of compliant in the future.